 A toilet plunger needs almost no introduction.
 But, just so everyone's up to speed, it's essentially a strong suction cup on a stick used to unclog waste from toilets.
-The suction portion is usually made of a partial egg-shaped piece of rubber—although, there are some plastic models available—and the handle can be crafted with steel, wood, or plastic.
-While they're a relatively simple concept, you'd be surprised how much plungers vary in terms of design.
-From large and heavy-duty, to elongated and paired with a caddy, there's a range of styles and types for homeowners to choose from, and your ideal toilet plunger will be functional, the right size for your toilet and needs, and even stylish.
+From large and very heavy-duty, to elongated and paired with a caddy, there's a range of designs for homeowners to choose from, and your ideal toilet plunger will be functional, the right size for your toilet and needs, and even stylish.

 Best Overall: SimpleHuman Toilet Plunger and Caddy

 Magnetic collar and cover